 How to Kill a Volunteer Organization in 10 Steps with Secular SexismPosted by Jim Newman on August 10th, 2013 – 3 Comments – Posted in Humanists

 The secular blogosphere is running amuck with allegations and truths of sexual harassment.
-CFI’s Ben Radford is taking a righteous amount of heat–well, actually, not nearly enough.
 The lack of concern among secularists about sexism in the movement and especially organizations like CFI and JREF over the last couple years has finally blown its top and many women are coming forward with litigable accusations of harassment.

 It was really great to have women involved in the secular movement and the movement blew it.